Charlestowne Mall: Mid-late 1990s: After opening

 The opening of Charlestowne Mall had an immediate impact on St. Charles Mall, an existing shopping center in St. Charles.
 This mall was entirely vacated in 1995 after its anchor stores Kmart and Joseph Spiess Company had closed and was demolished in 2002.
-By comparison, businesses owners in downtown St. Charles stated that they did not consider the mall as competition as the downtown business district mostly consisted of businesses not typical of malls, such as antique shops.
+By comparison, business owners in downtown St. Charles stated that they did not consider the mall as competition as the downtown business district mostly consisted of businesses not typical of malls, such as antique shops.
 Residents of the Charlemagne subdivision just north of the mall submitted plans to the city of St. Charles to block a mall entrance that aligned with one of the streets in the subdivision, due to motorists using the main road through the subdivision as a shortcut to the mall.
 These plans were unsuccessful.

 In 1994, Wilmorite began negotiations with several chains to build a fifth anchor store on the northwest corner.
 Among the retailers considered were Jacobson's, Von Maur, Parisian, and Lord & Taylor.
 In addition, Carson's submitted plans to expand its store in order to include more departments not already present, such as housewares and men's shoes.
 Wilmorite also submitted plans to build a Toys "R" Us outside the mall.
 Nine business owners within the mall attempted to file a lawsuit against Wilmorite in 1997, claiming fraud and misrepresentation of contract.
 Among the businesses were a local clothing store called Kids Asylum and a cinnamon roll vendor called Cindy's Cinnamon Rolls, both of which had already closed at the time.
 Under this lawsuit, the former owners of these stores claimed that Wilmorite had promised "upscale" stores such as Crate & Barrel which never materialized.
 Although an attorney representing the businesses in question estimated the mall to be about fifteen percent vacant, Wilmorite executives refused to reveal how much of the mall had been leased.
 The lawsuit was never finalized.
 Regal Cinemas built a movie theater at the mall in 1999, taking the northwest corner of the mall which was originally planned for a fifth anchor store.